About

 5 TI, Transformation Integrity for Agricultural Data Sharing Go · Hyperledger Fabric · SHA-256

-This infrastructure lets a downstream party determine the declared registered input and declared operation for a transformed file using only the shared ledger, without contacting the producing environment.
+This infrastructure lets a receiving party determine the declared registered input and declared operation for a transformed file using only the shared ledger, without contacting the producing environment.

 The processor writes a declaration to the ledger linking input File ID to output File ID with an operation label, and declarations referencing unregistered inputs are rejected.
 Inspection follows the chain backward and returns one of three states: resolved, resolved with gap, or no declaration.

 Importantly, TI verifies the consistency of a transformation declaration, not the correctness of the transformation process itself.
-This boundary keeps infrastructure-level claims honest: the system records what was declared, not whether the operation produced a semantically correct result.
+Correctness verification would require re-executing the transformation, which is outside what a shared ledger can enforce.
+This boundary keeps infrastructure-level claims honest.

 Validation used a two-stage chain (farmer registers, ATP-A transforms, ATP-B transforms again).
-The downstream party retrieves the full chain in one query, and declaration-time validation correctly rejects unregistered inputs.
+The receiving party retrieves the full chain in one query, and declaration-time validation correctly rejects unregistered inputs.

 Sourced by: Cho, Y., Yu, Z., & Ampatzidis, Y. An Infrastructure for Determining the Declared Registered Input and Operation for a Transformed Agricultural File.
 Under review.